yashu1wwww/Bookmyshow-Movies-Interest-And-Ratings-With-Diff-Tab/README.md

 # Bookmyshow-Interest Button-With-Diff-Tab
 Bookmyshow Interest Button & Ratings With Diff Tab or driver(It Saves Time)

-In the 'proxy_service.py' file, add the proxy number inside the code to bypass location restrictions.

 Replace the 12th line with the name of the movie you want the auto-interest button to hit.
 Also, change the 23rd line with the number of tabs you want to open.
-Then, enter 'pip install proxy' in the command prompt.

 ## "If you know how to automate OTP entry, then fork it."

 Download the latest version of the Chrome Driver from https://chromedriver.chromium.org/ and extract the file.

 Place it in the required folder.
 Open the command prompt and enter 'i.py' or rename it to your desired name and run the code

 👉Note:-